This post may contain affiliate links.

 I chatted with an American woman named Shannon Hamley who uses a Salamander Hobbit to heat her Keystone Cougar fifth wheel.
 She travels throughout the Pacific Northwest in her RV with her wood stove setup.
 Her stove is vented through a window, and she added a small Ecofan on top.

-An Ecofan, pictured below, is a small fan that sits on top of a top of a wood stove to help distribute the heat.
-It does not require electricity as it's powered by the heat of the stove.
-You can get them fairly cheaply on Amazon.
+An Ecofan is a small fan that sits on top of a wood stove to help distribute the heat.
+It does not require electricity and is powered by the heat of the stove.

 RV owner Amber chose a larger wood stove to go in the fifth wheel that would be her family's home.
 She told me, “You can buy smaller and lighter but we knew we kind of wanted ours to be the center of our space and had taken out so much weight other ways so went slightly larger.”